So You Want To: Write A Magnificent Bastard

 and the Big Bad into a confrontation with one another, ensuring the latter's defeat while he himself watches from a safe distance.
 Below are some other possible plot threads, and subversions.

 - Death: Let's face it, this character, whether hero or villain, is probably going to die (otherwise you've got a Karma Houdini on your hands, and that screams Villain Sue).
 If so, some possibilities are a Death Equals Redemption plotline following a last minute Heel-Face Turn (for villainous Bastards) or a Taking the Bullet moment for the anti-hero.
 However the Magnificent Bastard dies, he should do so with grace and/or style.
-Having him Go Out with a Smile is a good idea, as is It Has Been an Honour, and/or a successful Taking You with Me.
+Having him Go Out with a Smile is a good idea, as is It Has Been an Honor, and/or a successful Taking You with Me.
 Heck even just a plain Graceful Loser moment can show just how far above other characters your Bastard really was.

 - Romance: More than any villain (save perhaps the Noble Demon), the Magnificent Bastard is likely to possess some genuine human qualities, of which the capacity for love is one of them.
 It can make an interesting subplot, and help to humanise the character.
 The classic villain/villainess-falls-for-hero/heroine thing can be a lot of fun.
 So too though, can setting them up with another villain.
 Imagine what the marriage of Magnificent Bastard and a Manipulative Bitch could produce.
 Or, if you want to go for opposites attracting, how about a Magnificent Bastard Big Bad and his Blood Knight Hero Killer Dragon (because who says those roles can’t be female?) or even a Dark Chick Evil Genius Motherly Scientist?
 There are a lot of possibilities.